Spain suspends Franco exhumation planned for Monday

-MADRID (Reuters) - Spain’s Supreme Court on Tuesday to suspend the exhumation, planned for June 10th, of the remains of former dictator General Francisco Franco from a state mausoleum, pending the result of appeals by his family.
+MADRID (Reuters) - Spain’s Supreme Court on Tuesday suspended the exhumation, planned for June 10, of the remains of former dictator General Francisco Franco from a state mausoleum, pending the result of appeals by his family.

 The plan to move the remains away from the Valley of the Fallen site, decided in March by the Socialist government, has divided opinion in a country still conflicted over the dictatorship that ended with Franco’s death in 1975.